Skip to content

 I’ve run an independent business for over 14 years, so I can say from firsthand experience that your entire business changes when you understand your ideal client profile.
 But identifying your ideal client is easier said than done.
 In fact, you might be wondering where you should begin when it comes to defining who they are.

 In the earlier stages of my business, I had no idea how to identify my ideal client.
 I was generating leads without focus and was willing to work with just about anyone to gain experience.
-I soon realized that wasn’t the best strategy — it left me exhausted, broke, and questioning if I was really cut out for being a business owner, especially without my own sales team.
+I soon realized that wasn’t the best strategy — it left me exhausted, broke, and questioning if I was really cut out for being a business owner, especially without an effective sales strategy and reliable sales team.

 But I was cut out for it, I just needed to know when to say “yes,” and when to say “no, thank you.”